leafpetersen/dep-generic-methods/proposal.md

 with the text.

 Issues with grammatical ambiguity are discussed in the section on generic instantiation syntax above.
-Adding the preferred instantation syntax would be a small breaking change in the language, and would require in some rare cases that valid programs be parenthesized differently to produce the desired parse.
+Adding the preferred instantiation syntax would be a small breaking change in the language, and would require in some rare cases that valid programs be parenthesized differently to produce the desired parse.
 Tooling should be aware of the potential ambiguity and produce useful error